huyuhui001/mySite/docs/cloud/Kubernetes-Deployment.md

 ### Install Flannel

+If NetworkPolicy is the case, then install Calico.
+Refer to the section "Install Calico or Flannel" of [Tutorials](./cloud/KubernetesTutorials-Aliyun-Ubuntu.md) of Adminstration on Ubuntu@Aliyun.

 [Flannel](https://github.com/flannel-io/flannel) is a simple and easy way to configure a layer 3 network fabric designed for Kubernetes.